2014 Wagah border suicide attack

 On 2 November 2014, a suicide bombing took place at Wagah border following the daily border ceremony in Pakistan.
-The attack was claimed by three rival militant groups.
+The attack was claimed by three rival islamist militant groups.

 At midnight of 9 January 2015, the FIA team led by special agents reportedly hunted and killed the mastermind of the attack in a police encounter which took place in Lahore.
 The Pakistani government officials confirmed the veracity of the reports.

 Background

 A daily ceremonial closing of the border between India and Pakistan takes place at the Wagah border with tourists sitting on the respective sides of the border observing.

 Warning

 According to an unnamed official, the American and Pakistan intelligence communities had prior knowledge of such attack and had been alerted about the mode of a possible attack at the Wagah border.
 They were informed about a missing young boy who might be used as a would-be suicide bomber.
 The commissioner police Captain (retired) Amin Waince said the CID police had conveyed the threat about possible suicide attack to the Rangers at Wagah Border on 1 November.